quantixed/CellMigration/README.md

 * H - 7 - pixel value

 ### Colour palettes
 Colours are taken from Paul Tol SRON stylesheet.
 A maximum of 12 conditions are handled properly, with >12 conditions having non-unique colours.
+By editing the 3-column colorWave (root:colorWave) it is possible to recolor all the plots by subsequently clicking Macros > Recolor Everything.

 ### Compatability
 Written for IgorPro 7.
 From v 1.03 there is no back-compatability for IgorPro 6.37.